What is Balanitis?

 The skin of the glans is sensitive.

-It may ‘react’ and become inflamed if it comes into contact with various chemicals or other substances.
+The skin might have a reaction and become inflamed when it comes into contact with various chemicals or other substances.

 - Certain soaps and disinfectants that you may use to clean the penis,